ZeroPhone/ZPUI/docs/setup.rst

 ----------------

 Most of the emulator research and work was done by Doug, and later refactored by Brian Dunlay.
-The input driver was done by Arsenijs.
+The input driver was done by Arya.
 OpenSUSE instructions were compiled with help of `piajesse`_.
 Arch Linux instructions were compiled by `monsieurh`_.